RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by ...
+The ideal number of epochs was 3 as the decrease rate on both the training accuracy and validation accuracy became very small.
+In addition, the trained network was able to guide the vehicle to drive several laps autonomously.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.